Murder of the Maguad siblings

-The murder of the Maguad siblings occurred on 10 December 2021.
-Teenagers Crizzlle Gwynn Orbe Maguad, 18, and Crizvlle Louis "Boyboy" Orbe Maguad were killed in their home in Barangay Bagontapay, M'lang, Cotabato, Philippines, on December 10, 2021.
-The incident drew national attention after it was revealed that the family's 16-year-old adopted daughter, Janice Sebial Emuelin—who claimed to have survived a home invasion—later confessed to planning and participating in the crime along with another minor.
+The murder of the Maguad siblings, Crizzlle Gwynn Maguad and Crizvlle Louis "Boyboy" Orbe Maguad, occurred in their home in Barangay Bagontapay, M'lang, Cotabato, Philippines, on December 10, 2021.
+The incident drew national attention after it was revealed that the family's 16-year-old adopted daughter, Janice Sebial Emuelin—who had staged the crime scene as a home invasion—later confessed to carrying out the killing along with another minor.
 Both Sebial and her accomplice were sentenced to an indefinite period of 22–37 years of imprisonment.
 Sebial said she committed the crime out of envy and hatred toward the siblings.

 Background

 The victims were the biological children of Cruz and Lovella Maguad, both public school teachers.
 Crizzlle Gwynn, 18, was a nursing student at the University of Southern Mindanao, and Crizvlle Louis, 16, was a Grade 10 student at M’lang National High School.

 In July 2021, the Maguads took in a 16-year-old working student, Janice Sebial Emuelin, from Kidapawan.
 She had been introduced to the family by Gwynn through church-related activities.
 Although she had been involved in a theft incident—allegedly stealing over ₱10,000 from the family—Gwynn forgave her and convinced her parents to allow Janice to remain in their home.